blksmk8483/Tech-Blog/README.md

 Future for this project

--Finish the update/delete of a post.
-It currently only can be deleted.

 -Add the ability for the user to comment on other users post.

 -Style the page.
 Again, this is just due to time restraints and I am eager to get back to this project in the near future.